 What We Like

-Complete accessory package
+• Complete accessory kit included

 What We Don't Like

-Learning curve for mount
+• Learning curve for equatorial mount alignment

-Some plastic components
+• Some plastic components in the build

 We earn a commission, at no additional cost to you.